AlessioMartello/VISSIM/README.md

 ## Description

-Data analyis is currently performed on .lsa .rsz and .aXX files, output by VISSIM.
-The program yields three separate .xlsx files, saved in the respective /data/outputs folder.
+Data analyis is currently performed on .lsa .rsz .mes and .aXX files, output by VISSIM.
+The program yields four separate .xlsx files, saved in the selected data folder.

 ## Getting Started